fw1121/pannenkoek/README.md

                         in this field and it will subset and only include the sampleIDs that are from either group.
 This option is very useful for experiments with multiple groups.
+  -t, --notranspose     If you do not want the data tranposed, add this option
-  --no_lefse            If you only want subsetted tables and no formatted or
-                        lefse-run data, add this option to the command.
+                        to the command.
+Default = False -nl, --nolefse        If you only want subsetted tables and no formatted or lefse-run data, add this option to the command.
+                        Default = False
   -a ANOVA_CUTOFF, -anovap ANOVA_CUTOFF
                         Change the cutoff for significance between OTUs.
                         Default is 0.05.